svewap/nnrestapi/Documentation/Authentication/Authentication/10_http_auth.rst

 .. admonition:: Your choice!

-   HTTP Basic Auth is one of the three ways you can authenticate to the TYPO3 Rest Api when making a request to the backend.
+   HTTP Basic Auth is one of the three ways you can authenticate when making a request to the backend.
    The alternative methods are using :ref:`JWT (JSON Web Tokens)<examples_axios_auth>` or the standard :ref:`TYPO3 fe_user-cookie <authentication_cookies>`.

-Basic access authentication (or "HTTP Basic Auth") is a very simple method for an HTTP user agent (browser) to provide user credentials (username and password) when making a request to the TYPO3 Rest api.
+Basic access authentication (or "HTTP Basic Auth") is a very simple method for an HTTP user agent (browser) to provide user credentials (username and password) when making a request.
 In basic HTTP authentication, a request contains a header field in the form of ``Authorization: Basic <credentials>`` where "credentials" is the Base64 encoding of ID and password joined by a single colon.